-1355 Changes in the bridge model from SS2 version 1.9 to SS3.24z and SS3.30.13.09 include:
+Changes in the bridge model from SS2 version 1.9 to SS3.24z and SS3.30.13.09 include:

 The way growth is modeled for age-0 fish has changed.
-More recent versions of Stock Syn-1356 thesis model length-at-age for fish below the first reference age (Amin) as linearly increasing 1357 from the initial length bin to the length given by the L{at}Amin parameter.
-The mini-1358 mum population length bin was reduced from 10 cm in the 2005 assessment to 4 cm in this 1359 assessment.
-The timing of settlement was set at July to reflect the the month at which 1360 the young-of-the-year are expected to be at 4 cm (Figure 51).
-The length data leading to 1361 this decision were provided by Diana Baetscher (UCSC) and were collected via Standard 1362 Monitoring Unit for the Recruitment of Fishes (SMURFs) (Ammann 2004) from the UCSC-1363 PISCO kelp forest fish survey as part of her dissertation work on rockfish genetics (Baetscher 1364 2019).
-1365
+More recent versions of Stock Synthesis model length-at-age for fish below the first reference age (Amin) as linearly increasing from the initial length bin to the length given by the L_at_Amin parameter.
+The minimum population length bin was reduced from 10 cm in the 2005 assessment to 4 cm in this assessment.
+The timing of settlement was set at July to reflect the month at which the young-of-the-year are expected to be at 4 cm (Figure 42).
+The length data leading to this decision were provided by Diana Baetscher (UCSC) and were collected via Standard Monitoring Unit for the Recruitment of Fishes (SMURFs) (Ammann 2004) from the UCSC-PISCO kelp forest fish survey as part of her dissertation work on rockfish genetics (Baetscher 2019).

-This stock assessment retains a single fleet for the commercial fishery, and also includes 1366 a commercial discard fleet.
-Data on commercial discards were not available for and not 1367 included in the 2005 assessment.
-The decision to retain one commercial fleet was made by 1368 examining the length distributions across species, fishing gears, and space, i.e., north and 1369 south of Point Conception (Figure 52).
-There is very little difference between the length composition of gopher and black-and-yellow rockfish landed in the commercial fleet north of 1371 Point Conception, which contributed 97% of the commercial landings from 1978-2018.
-The 1372 length distributions suggest that gopher rockfish south of Point Conception landed dead 1373 south of Point Conception are slightly smaller on average than north of Point Conception.
-1374 However, there is not enough data available to justify splitting the commercial fishery north 1375 and south of Point Conception.
-The length compositions of discarded fish are small in all 1376 of the subplots, suggesting size-based discarding.
-Because Stock Synthesis is not set up to 1377 handle depth-dependent discard mortality rates and we're modelling two species as a complex 1378 with differing depth-dependent discard mortality rates, the time series of commercial discards 1379 was incorporated as a fleet.
-1380
+This stock assessment retains a single fleet for the commercial fishery, and also includes a commercial discard fleet.
+Data on commercial discards were not available for and not included in the 2005 assessment.
+The decision to retain one commercial fleet was made by examining the length distributions across species, fishing gears, and space, i.e., north and south of Point Conception (Figure 43).
+There is very little difference between the length composition of gopher and black-and-yellow rockfish landed in the commercial fleet north of Point Conception, which contributed 97% of the commercial landings from 1978-2018.
+The length distributions suggest that gopher rockfish south of Point Conception landed dead south of Point Conception are slightly smaller on average than north of Point Conception.
+However, there is not enough data available to justify splitting the commercial fishery north and south of Point Conception.
+The length compositions of discarded fish are small in all of the subplots, suggesting size-based discarding.
+Because Stock Synthesis is not set up to handle depth-dependent discard mortality rates and this assessment represents a species complex with differing depth-dependent discard mortality rates for each species, the time series of commercial discards was incorporated as a fleet.

-This assessment incorporates the area south of Point Conception, which was previously 1381 excluded from the 2005 assessment.
-The length composition data suggested that while the 1382 lengths of gopher and black-and-yellow rockfish were similar, fish encountered south of Point 1383 Conception were smaller (Figure 53).
-The recreational catches from the man-made/jetty 1384 mode are negligible and did not influence the decision to split the fleet at Point Conception.
-1385 From 2005-2018, the man-made/jetty mode averaged 0.5% of the total recreational catch and 1386 discards north of Point Conception and 0.03\% south of Point Conception.
-The similarity of 1387 the length distributions between species and among modes within a region were similar and 1388 justified one recreational fleet.
-1380
+This assessment incorporates the area south of Point Conception, which was previously excluded from the 2005 assessment.
+The length composition data suggested that while the lengths of gopher and black-and-yellow rockfish were similar, fish encountered south of Point Conception were smaller (Figure 44).
+The recreational catches from the man-made/jetty mode are negligible and did not influence the decision to split the fleet at Point Conception.
+From 2005-2018, the man-made/jetty mode averaged 0.5% of the total recreational catch and discards north of Point Conception and 0.03% south of Point Conception.
+The similarity of the length distributions between species and among modes within a region were similar and justified one recreational fleet.